Stocks lower after Kabul bombing; traders also wait for Fed

-Stocks moved lower in late-morning trading Thursday following suicide attacks at the Kabul airport in Afghanistan, with reports of multiple deaths and casualties.
+Stocks moved lower in afternoon trading Thursday following suicide attacks at the Kabul airport in Afghanistan, with reports of multiple deaths and casualties.

 Twin suicide bombings struck Thursday outside Kabul’s airport, where large crowds of people trying to flee Afghanistan have massed, killing at least 13 people, Russian officials said.
 The airport had been the focus of NATO evacuations from the country after the Taliban took over last week.